-The Nashville and Chattanooga Railroad Company was chartered in Tennessee in 1845.
+The Nashville & Chattanooga Railroad Company was chartered in Tennessee in 1845.
 The main line from Nashville to Chattanooga, running a distance of 151 miles, was opened in early 1854.

 A key link in the line, the 2,228-ft.
 Cumberland Mountain Tunnel near Cowan, Tennessee, opened in 1852.

 From Chattanooga, the line twisted its way westward through the mountains of the Cumberland Plateau, generally following the route of today’s I-24.
 At several places on the west side of Lookout Mountain, the rails crossed into Georgia, but seldom more than a few hundred feet.
 At Georgia’s northwest corner, the railroad turned southwest to Bridgeport, Alabama, where it crossed the Tennessee River.
 From there it continued southwest to Stevenson, Alabama, where it turned north towards Nashville.

-The Nashville and Chattanooga acquired the Nashville and Northwestern (Nashville to Hickman, Kentucky) in 1870, and the two roads consolidated in 1872.
-The name was changed to Nashville, Chattanooga and St. Louis Railway in 1873.
+In 1870, the Nashville & Chattanooga acquired the Nashville & Northwestern which ran from Nashville to Hickman, Kentucky.
+The two railroads consolidated in 1872, and the name was changed to Nashville, Chattanooga and St. Louis Railway in 1873.

-In 1890, NC&St.L leased the Western and Atlantic Railroad from the State of Georgia, giving it a line to Atlanta.
+In 1890, NC&St.L leased the Western & Atlantic Railroad from the State of Georgia, giving it a line to Atlanta.

 NC&St.L was merged into L&N in 1957.